 Donate

-On this page you can find a list of relevant policies and laws that may be useful
+On this page you can find a list of relevant policies, laws, and guidance that may be useful

 Please note that we are still in the process of updating this page; we will be adding further details to this as soon as we can